Hiyoteam/hackchat-client-plus/README.md

 A tweaked hackchat client. aka hackchat++.
 Most code, and icon, are from <https://github.com/hack-chat/main>.
-Hosted at <https://hcer.netlify.app> or <https://hc.thz.cool> (thanks to Maggie, aka THZ, for hosting)
+Hosted at https://hcer.netlify.app/ and https://hc.thz.cool/ and https://hach.chat/ and https://hcer.fourohfour.link/ (thanks to 0x24a for domains).

 Some of the current features:(* means optional features, which can be set to the original behavior instead of tweaked behavior)